Seddryck/Expressif/docs/_docs/text-functions.md

 Returns the argument value without the specified character.
 If the argument and the parameter values are white-space characters then it returns `empty`.

 ###### Parameter
-* charToRemove: The char to be removed from the argument string
+* charToRemove: The char to be removed from the argument string.

 ##### replace-chars
 ###### Overview